-- (5) The IPA II beneficiary that is the Contracting Authority shall inform the Commission when a candidate, tenderer or applicant is in a situation of exclusion from participating in procurement and grant award procedures, or has been found in serious breach of its contractual obligations. - In such cases, without prejudice to the power of the Commission to take measures against such an entity according to the applicable Financial Regulation, financial penalties mentioned in the provisions on administrative and financial penalties of the General Conditions of procurement and grant contracts concluded by the IPA II beneficiary that is the Contracting Authority may be imposed on the contractors and grant beneficiaries by this IPA II beneficiary if this is allowed by its national law.
-Such financial penalties shall be imposed following an adversarial procedure ensuring the right of defense of the contractor or grant beneficiary.
-The IPA II beneficiary that is the Contracting Authority shall take into account the information contained in the Central Exclusion Database, when awarding procurement and grant contracts.
-Access to the information can be provided through the liaison point(s) or via consultation with the Commission (European Commission, Directorate- General for Budget, Accounting Officer of the Commission, BRE2-13/505, B-1049 Brussels, Belgium and by email to BUDG-C01-EXCL-DB@ec.europa.eu in copy to the Commission address identified in Article 3 of the Special Conditions). - (6) The IPA II beneficiary that is the Contracting Authority shall keep all relevant financial and contractual supporting documents from the date of the entry into force of this Financing Agreement, or as from an earlier date in case if the procurement procedure, call for proposals or direct grant award procedure was launched prior to the entry into force of this Financing Agreement: - (a) For procurement procedures in particular: - a) Forecast notice with proof of publication of the procurement notice and any corrigenda; - b) Appointment of shortlist panel; - c) Shortlist report (incl. annexes) and applications; - d) Proof of publication of the shortlist notice; - e) Letters to non-shortlisted candidates; - f) Invitation to tender or equivalent; - g) Tender dossier including annexes, clarifications, minutes of the meetings, proof of publication; - h) Appointment of the evaluation committee; - i) Tender opening report, including annexes; - j) Evaluation / negotiation report, including annexes and bids received;2 - k) Notification letter; - 1) Cover letter for submission of contract;
+- with the required visibility and communication standards referred to in Article 4(2). - (2) In accordance with Article 18(2) of the Framework Agreement the Commission will provide the IPA II beneficiary that is the Contracting Authority with further guidance as to the adaptation of the procedures and standard documents laid down and published by the Commission for the award of procurement and grant contracts in external actions to the specific case of cross-border cooperation. - (3) The IPA II beneficiary that is the Contracting Authority shall conduct the procurement and grant award procedures, conclude the resulting contracts, and ensure that all relevant documents for audit trail are in the language of this Financing Agreement.
+For the purpose of Part Two of this Financing Agreement every reference to grant contracts shall also include contribution agreement and every reference to grant beneficiaries shall also include organisations having signed contribution agreements. - (4) The IPA II beneficiaries shall fully cooperate in establishing evaluation committees as provided for in point (a) of Article 76(4) of the respective Framework Agreements. - (5) The IPA II beneficiary that is the Contracting Authority shall keep all relevant financial and contractual supporting documents from the date of the entry into force of this Financing Agreement, or as from an earlier date in case if the procurement procedure, call for proposals or direct grant award procedure was launched prior to the entry into force of this Financing Agreement: - (a) For procurement procedures in particular: - a) Forecast notice with proof of publication of the procurement notice and any corrigenda; - b) Appointment of shortlist panel; - c) Shortlist report (incl. annexes) and applications; - d) Proof of publication of the shortlist notice; - e) Letters to non-shortlisted candidates; - f) Invitation to tender or equivalent; - g) Tender dossier including annexes, clarifications, minutes of the meetings, proof of publication; - h) Appointment of the evaluation committee; - i) Tender opening report, including annexes; - j) Evaluation / negotiation report, including annexes and bids received; 1 - k) Notification letter; - l) Cover letter for submission of contract; - m) Letters to unsuccessful candidates; - n) Award / cancellation notice, including proof of publication; - o) Signed contracts, amendments, riders, implementation reports, and relevant correspondence. - (b) For calls for proposals and direct award of grants in particular: